 - Options to reduce risk

 - Family Planning Support

-Most cancers occur by chance.
-Mistakes get made in the DNA when a cell copies itself.
-If these mistakes are in growth genes or cancer protection genes, a cancer can occur.
+Most cancers happen more or less by chance.
+Mistakes occur in the DNA when a cell copies itself.
+If these mistakes are in growth genes or cancer protection genes, a cancer may develop.
 This kind of cancer is not inherited and tends to occur at an older age.
 We can discuss strategies to screen for and reduce your risk of this kind of cancer.

 For some families, their risk of a particular cancer may be high.
 In these circumstances, screening should be personalised and should start at an earlier age.
 At times, specific surgery or medication may be the best option to reduce cancer risk.